Climate change and primary health care in the African context: a scoping review

 Climate change has increased the probability of environmental hazards, such as extreme weather conditions, major biodiversity loss and ecosystem collapse.
-These environmental hazards can impact on human health and the impact will be greatest where populations are more vulnerable.
+These environmental hazards can impact human health, and the impact will be the greatest where populations are more vulnerable.
 African populations, in low- and middle-income countries, have contributed the least to climate change when compared to high-income countries.
 Nevertheless, they are expected to be more vulnerable to the effects of climate change than populations in high income countries.

 The current scoping review will determine the extent of the literature available on climate change and primary health care in the African context.
 The scoping review will identify knowledge gaps and future research questions that can be addressed by the International Thematic Network on Climate Change, Migration and Health(care).